-Video of Floyd arrest may appear early at ex-cop's trial
+Video of Floyd Arrest May Appear Early at Ex-Cop's Trial

 The panel of 15 includes nine people who are white and six who are Black or multiracial, according to the court.
 Jury selection took more than two weeks, as jurors were questioned individually about their views on police, racial justice issues and pretrial publicity in the case.

-On Sunday night, national civil rights leaders appeared at a prayer service alongside several of Floyd’s family members.
-Several dozen attendees congregated in the benches at Greater Friendship Missionary Church.
-The speakers called for justice in Floyd’s death, mirroring the words spoken by leaders during a protest earlier Sunday in downtown Minneapolis.
+On Sunday night, hours before opening statements were set to begin, National civil rights leaders appeared at a prayer service alongside several of Floyd’s family members.
+Several dozen attendees congregated in the benches at Greater Friendship Missionary Church, where preachers led worship, a choir sang and members of Floyd’s family were joined by the Rev. Al Sharpton and Ben Crump, a civil rights attorney who also represents the Floyd family.
+The speakers called for justice in George Floyd’s death, mirroring the words spoken by leaders during a protest earlier Sunday in downtown Minneapolis.

-“This case to us is a slam dunk, because we know the video is the proof, it's all you need,” Floyd's brother, Philonise, said Monday on NBC's “Today” show.
-“The guy was kneeling on my brother’s neck ... a guy who was sworn in to protect.
-He killed my brother in broad daylight.
-That was a modern-day lynching.”